Joshua01X/Basic-REST-API/README.md

 ## Connection Between Technologies

-<b>VS Code to Node.js/Express</b>: VS Code is where you write and debug your Node.js and Express.js code.
+<b>VS Code to Node.js/Express</b>: VS Code is where you write and debug your Node.js and Express.js code.<br>
 <b>Node.js/Express to Postman</b>: Node.js runs the server you built with Express.js, and Postman is used to send requests to this server to test the API’s functionality.

 ### Basically: